kjaergaard-lab/faraday-number-stabilisation/README.md

 Important methods for the device are `upload()`, `fetch()`, `getRaw()`, `getProcessed()`, and `getRatio()`.  `upload()` uploads all current register values to the device, while `fetch()` retrieves all register values and converts them into parameter values.  `getRaw()` retrieves the raw ADC data from the device for both the signal and auxiliary lines.  `getProcessed()` retrieves the processed data for both signal and auxiliary lines, while `getRatio` retrieves the calculated ratio value from the device.

+A `DPFeedback` object can be saved to a MATLAB file using the normal save function.
+Objects and classes are converted into structures before saving, which means that they take up little storage.
+These saved structures can be loaded back into MATLAB and they will be converted back into `DPFeedback` objects.

 # MATLAB Graphical User Interface

 A graphical user interface (GUI) was made to faciliate using the MATLAB classes.
 I suggest invoking it by using the commands